North Carolina Traffic Pleas

 Though it is possible to be directly charged with IE by the patrol officer if something is actually wrong with your vehicle and you weren't speeding, by far the most common scenario is that a driver charged with speeding will instead later plead guilty to IE, taking it as a lesser plea.
 In this case, there doesn't have to be anything wrong with your vehicle.
 This process is fully understood by the state, you do not have to provide any evidence of vehicle malfunction, and you are not doing anything illicit by taking a plea of IE even if your car works fine.
 In particular, a speedometer calibration is not required.

 In 2011, the revenue-starved State of North Carolina instituted a $50 surcharge on Improper Equipment pleas.
-This surcharge is in addition to any court costs or fines already imposed, but unlike those costs it goes directly to the State rather than the local municipalities.
+This surcharge is in addition to any court costs or fines already imposed generally making your court costs $240 to start with rather than $190.

 - Unsafe Movement / Exceeding Safe Speed